Marvin-Brouwer/FluentSerializer/Readme.md

 The use of profiles helps making it easier to understand how the data vs the code looks in a single glance.
 So instead of needing a library like [Mappster][mappster] or [AutoMapper][automapper] to mold data into your code structure, you can now map that same data into a clean data representation and use the mapping frameworks for what their intended, to translate data.

+Next to a clear overview of how the data looks, this library provides you with serializing methods for multiple data formats with a similar api.
+So when you're required to tie XML and JSON together at least the code for serializing looks similar across your solution.

-This library is intended for usage on more exotic data structures, if you're just looking for a JSON or XML serializer checkout these options:
+If you're just looking for a simple JSON or XML serializer checkout these options:
 - [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json#readme)
   The most commonly used dotnet JSON serializer
 - [JaxLib](https://github.com/YAXLib/YAXLib#readme)